ahgroup/DSAIRM/inst/docsfordevelopers/documentation.md

 ### To work on package through RStudio:
 * Fork and clone package from Rstudio.
-* Load DSAIRM.Rproj in RStudio.
+* Load DSAIDE.Rproj in RStudio.
 Edit files as needed.
+* Use devtools/roxygen to build and document the package.
+Either use RStudio's functionality (or command line) to test/build packages using devtools.
+The package follows Hadley's recommendations and workflow described here: http://r-pkgs.had.co.nz/
 * Optionally, use RStudio tie-in with github to sync project to github (the 'git' tab).
 Alternativley, use your favorite git client.
-* Rtools needs to be installed (on Windows)
+* Rtools needs to be installed (on Windows).

 ### Dependency packages
 All libraries/packages needed to allow the package to run should be loaded via the DESCRIPTION file and not in separate R files.
 See that file for dependencies.

 Additional packages are needed for development (but not use) of the package.
 Those are listed in the suggests section of the DESCRIPTION file.

 ### To update R documentation and vignette
 * Edit documentation inside R functions.